Svetlana-Gubina/rsschool-cv/cv.md

 # Svetlana Gubina

-**+7(965) 008 - 47 - 33**
+**+7 (965) 008 - 47 - 33**

 **gubinas83@gmail.com**

 ## Summary

-I am intrested in learning new things, finding solutions with a code, building interfaces.My specialization has almost nothing in common with programming, so it is some kind of challenge for me to change thi field and try to build myself as a professional from sratch.
+I am intrested in learning new things, finding solutions with a code, building interfaces.
+My specialization has almost nothing in common with programming, so it is some kind of challenge for me to change thi field and try to build myself as a professional from sratch.

 ### Skills